varmax2511/samvaad/docs/prd.md

 # Overview

 ## Executive Summary
-Samvada represents a platform which allows to have a dialogue, conversation, discussion or debate.The purpose of this product is give a free, open source tool to allow setting up of video conferencing.
-Samvada intents to offer a product that can be used by anyone to deploy their own video conferencing solution.
+Samvaad represents a platform which allows to have a dialogue, conversation, discussion or debate.The purpose of this product is give a free, open source tool to allow setting up of video conferencing.
+Samvaad intents to offer a product that can be used by anyone to deploy their own video conferencing solution.
 The product being open source will rely on the community to contribute and extend its capabilities.

 # Problem Statement